Mattel, Inc. v. MCA Records, Inc.: Response

 The controversy was used as an example by journalist Naomi Klein in her book No Logo, where she stated that the monopolies created by copyrights and trademarks are unfairly and differently enforced, based on the legal budgets of the conflicting parties.

-In 2009, as part of a marketing strategy to revive sales, Mattel released a promotional video featuring a version of Barbie Girl with modified lyrics.
+In 2009, as part of a marketing strategy to revive sales, Mattel released a promotional video featuring a version of "Barbie Girl" with modified lyrics.
+In 2023, the soundtrack of the Mattel-produced film Barbie included the song "Barbie World" by rappers Nicki Minaj and Ice Spice, which samples Aqua's single.